Art-of-WiFi/UniFi-API-client/README.md

 ### IMPORTANT NOTES:

 In the example above, the last parameter (`true`) that is passed to the constructor, enables validation of the controller's SSL certificate which is otherwise **disabled** by default.
-It is highly recommended to enable this feature in production environments where you have a valid SSL cert installed on the UniFi controller, and which is associated with the FQDN of the server as used in the `controller_url` parameter.
+It is highly recommended to enable this feature in production environments where you have a valid SSL cert installed on the UniFi Controller, and which is associated with the FQDN of the server as used in the `controller_url` parameter.
 This option was added with API client version 1.1.16.

 ---

-In the example above, `$site_id` is the 8 character short site "name" which is visible in the URL when managing the site in the UniFi controller:
+In the example above, `$site_id` is the 8 character short site "name" which is visible in the URL when managing the site in the UniFi Controller:

 `https://<controller IP address or FQDN>:8443/manage/site/jl3z2shm/dashboard`